prof3ssorSt3v3/mad9011/docs/modules/week8/README.md

 ::: tip To Do for Next Week

-- Begin the Interactive SVG exercise
+- Complete Interactive SVG exercise
-- Review the App Branding assignment
+- Complete Illustrator Quiz
-- Complete the Photoshop Quiz
+- Review content from this week
-- Review week 12 content
+- Read ahead to week 8
   :::